shellytrigg/OysterSeedProject/analysis/ASCA/ASCA_all_proteins_avgADJNSAF/ASCA_avgNSAFvals_AllProteins.md

 To pull out proteins affected by temperature based on their influence in seperating treatment groups on PC2 of the temperature PCA, I picked an absolute value loadings threshold of 0.025.
 This means any protein that had a loadings value \> 0.025 or \< -0.025 was selected.

+Number of proteins affected by temperature at loadings value \> 0.025 or \< -0.025

     ## [1] 138

 **Heatmap of proteins affected by temperature based on temperature effect PC2 loadings value cutoff** ![](ASCA_avgNSAFvals_AllProteins_files/figure-markdown_github/avgNSAF_tempEffectPC2_cutoff0.025_heatmap_OrderedByTemp_ShortNames-1.png)